alexdodonov/mezon-router/README.md

 But these methods have limitations - they can not dump and load closures because of obvious reasons

-You can also worm cache without dumping:
+You can also warm cache without dumping:

 ```php
 $router->warmCache();